-A Lunch Bag with a Cancer Warning??!?
+A Lunch Bag with a Warning Label??!

-A Lunch Bag with a Cancer Warning??!?
+A Lunch Bag with a Warning Label??!

 ⚠︎ WARNING: Cancer and Reproductive Harm